zlepper/go-modpack-packer/README.md

 This will fetch the repo and install all go dependencies.
 You can now find the code in `GOPATH/src/github.com/zlepper/go-modpack-packer`

 ### 4. Install Dependencies
-Fetch all dependencies by running `npm i` and `typings install`
+Fetch all dependencies by running `npm i`

-### 5. Build
+### 5. Build and run
-To build everything run the gulp commmand `gulp` in the root directory of the repository.
+To build everything run the commmand `npm start` in the root directory of the repository.

-This will build the application and place it in the `app` directory.
+This will build the application and place it in the `app` directory by using **gulp** and then starts the application by running `electron . --dev` in the **app** dir.

-### 6. Run
-Switch to the `app` directory and run the command `electron . --dev`.
 The `--dev` flag tells the app to run in dev mode.
-This way it doesn't check for updates, and also doesn't do some unpacking required when destributing.
+This way it doesn't check for updates, and also doesn't do some unpacking required when distributing.

-This will launch the application.